-The Duke of Northumberland chose not to cause bloodshed and the final boost for Mary’s supporters came from John de Vere, Earl of Oxford, who declared for Mary.
+The Duke of Northumberland chose not to cause bloodshed and the final boost for Mary’s supporters came from John de Vere, Earl of Oxford, who declared for Mary on the ninth day of Lady Jane’s reign.
 Mary was now convinced that she had succeeded and she issued the following declaration,

 She goes on to declare her strength of arms and attacks the Duke of Northumberland, but never mentions Jane.
-She ends with, “Wherefore, good people, as ye mindeth the surety of her said person, the honour and surety of your country, being good Englishmen, prepare yourselves in all haste with all your power to repair unto her said armies yet being in Suffolk, making your prayers to God for her success…upon the said causes she utterly defyeth the said duke for her most errant traitor to God and to this realm”.
-She then places a price on his head.
+She ends with, “Wherefore, good people, as ye mindeth the surety of her said person, the honour and surety of your country, being good Englishmen, prepare yourselves in all haste with all your power to repair unto her said armies yet being in Suffolk, making your prayers to God for her success…upon the said causes she utterly defyeth the said duke for her most errant traitor to God and to this realm.”

 Lady Jane Grey’s reign was over, and she was deposed the following day as Mary was proclaimed Queen.

 It was her father who informed Jane, he tore down the canopy as she had supper, “You must put off your royal robes and be content with private life.”
 Jane replied, “I much more willingly put them off than I put them on.
 Out of obedience to you and my mother, I have grievously sinned.
 Now I willingly relinquish the crown.”
 She added, “May I not go home?”